Cynidr

 St Cynidr was a 6th-century Catholic pre-congregational saint of South Wales and first bishop of Glasbury, Powys.

 Veneration

 Cynidr is buried in Glasbury, where he is venerated with a feast day of 27 April.

 The parish church of St Cynidr (St Kenider) at Glasbury commemorates his work although the current church was built c.1088AD.
 A 'holy well' in the town is also attributed to him.

+The village of Llangynidr is named after him (Llan being the Welsh word for Church, Gynidr being the Welsh mutated version of Cynidr).